-Identifying children and young people with speech, language and communication needs
+Identifying children with speech, language and communication needs

-You may already be aware of how many children have identified SLCN in your setting or school, but we know that there are lots of children who slip through the net.
+You may already be aware of how many children have identified SLCN in your setting, but we know that there are lots of children who slip through the net.

 This information sheet gives you three simple steps1 to help identify children who might have SLCN in your class, tutor group or setting.
 It also signposts you to lots more helpful resources and information.